-Required Materials: Schacter 4th Canadian Edition Custom Package - Volume 2 with 6 months of Launchpad access, OR - Full Text with 24 months of Launchpad access (102 and any section of 101 until 2020).
-In addition, there will be other assigned readings, videos, blogs, etc. throughout the term posted on Canvas.
-Academic papers can be found through the UBC Library. → Please keep the receipt from your text purchase; you will need this receipt for creating/validating your LaunchPad account. iClickers will be used in our lectures.
-You can purchase a used one (e.g. \$10 on Craigslist).
+Required Materials: Schacter 4th Canadian Edition Custom Package - Volume 2 with 6 months of Launchpad access, OR - Full Text with 24 months of Launchpad access (Psyc101 and any section of Psyc102).
+In addition, there may be other assigned readings, videos, blogs, etc. throughout the term posted on Canvas.
+Academic papers can be found through the UBC Library. → Please keep the receipt from your text purchase; you will need this receipt for creating/validating your LaunchPad account. iClicker Reef (app) will be used in our lectures; you will get it free for our class.

-Our Learning Room: Canvas Psyc102 006.
-Here you'll find the course info, slides, additional resources, assessment info, class discussions and Q&A (Piazza), your grades, and other useful course materials.
-Set up your announcement alerts so you don't miss important information: Accounts \rightarrow Notifications \rightarrow Announcements \rightarrow "Notify me right away").
+Our Learning Room: Canvas Psych 101 901.
+Here you'll find the course info, lecture slides, additional resources, assessment info, class discussions and Q&A (Piazza), your grades, and other useful course materials.
+Ensure to set up your announcement alerts so you don't miss important information: Accounts \rightarrow Notifications \rightarrow Announcements \rightarrow "Notify me right away".

 Did you know you can also download the Canvas App?